laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    :feedback_e:
    :correct: a

-   What prints out at the end of this code?
+   What prints out when this code is run?

    .. sourcecode:: python